2019 Art Ramble

 Jen Fuchel is a fine artist, graphic designer, and associate professor at Suffolk University.
 She works in a broad range of media, both within the traditional and digital parameters of art, and encourages others to develop technical skills with various media as well.
 Much of Fuchel’s work is nature-based, and she has been involved in several exhibitions and collaborative projects.

-Fuchel’s piece asks the viewer to witness themselves in the landscape amongst the pine trees, inviting a change of perspective for viewers.
+Fuchel’s piece asks the viewer to witness themselves in the landscape amongst the pine trees, inviting a change of perspective for viewers; "Witnessing can be more than passive, detached observation, but active engagement that connects the observer with the observed in profound ways.
+This art installation reflects upon both the witnessing of nature and the nature of witnessing.

 Nicole Harris is the co-founder, board president, and engagement director of Monkeyhouse, a nonprofit choreography organization.
 She first professionally presented her choreography at the age of nineteen, and has since shown her work in shows and exhibitions across the country.
 In Massachusetts, Harris works with high school and college theater and dance programs.